pelican-plugins/series/README.md

 By default, articles in a series are ordered by date and then automatically numbered.

-If you want to force a given order, specify the `:series_index:` (reST) or `series_index:` (Markdown) metadata, starting from 1.
+If you want to force a given order, specify `:series_index:` (reST) or `series_index:` (Markdown) in the article metadata, starting from 1.
 All articles with this enforced index are put at the beginning of the series and ordered according to the index itself.
 All the remaining articles come after them, ordered by date.

 The plugin provides the following variables to your templates: